mharnold/spiderosm/README.txt

 file will be output too.
 (See the CONFIG section above for how-to enable postgis and spatialite)

-This takes about 30 minutes to run on my machine, plus a few minutes to download the Oregon OSM extract.
-If Postgis or Spatialite is enabled it will take longer.
+This takes about 22 minutes on my machine nearly half of that time is for the rather large OSM download.
+If Postgis or Spatialite is enabled runtime will go up.

 USING SPIDEROSM (ONCE INSTALLED)